Welcome

 Asleep Illustration Friday

 At least one of them is asleep.
 This is from a story called "Cloud Cruising."
-This little boy and his dog Lucky finally prove that a cloud is a as soft as a puppy's ear.
+This little boy and his dog Lucky finally prove that a cloud is as soft as a puppy's ear.
 It only took 30 rolls of sticky tape, a wobbly ladder, some rope and a lot of patience.
 This pair's hard work paid off in the end as you can see.